Mhakim38/EduBlock_WHS/README.md

-Below are the links to Ourwebsite: https://edublock.jazro.com.my/Jazro2/index2.html
+Below are the links to Our website:

+  https://edublock.jazro.com.my/Jazro2/index2.html